Does SourceLevel costs for public repositories?

 What happens if I cancel my plan?

-Once you’ve canceled your subscription, you’ll no longer be charged and SourceLevel will wait until the end of the current billing cycle to stop reviewing and commenting on the Pull Requests of your GitHub® private repositories.
-SourceLevel will preserve existing review data, and will still review and comment on any public repositories you have on your account.
+Once you’ve canceled your subscription, you’ll no longer be charged and SourceLevel will wait until the end of the current billing cycle to stop collecting data, reviewing and commenting on the Pull Requests of your private repositories.
+SourceLevel will preserve existing review data, and will still review and comment on any public repositories you have on your organization.
 For more information, visit our Subscription and plans documentation page.